unswraychan/Soccer-Selection-A-Team/README.md

+# Internation Soccer Selection - The A Team

 ## Executive Summary

 Rarita is looking to participate in the Football and Sporting Association (FSA) League.
 We are hired to: